kedro-org/kedro/docs/source/04_user_guide/06_pipelines.md

 #### Using a custom runner

 If the built-in runners do not meet your requirements, you can define your own runner in your project instead.
-For example, you may want to add a dry runner, a runner which lists which nodes would be run instead of executing them.
-You can define it in the following way (courtesy of [AntonyMilneQB](https://github.com/AntonyMilneQB])):
+For example, you may want to add a dry runner, which lists which nodes would be run instead of executing them.
+You can define it in the following way:

 ```python
 # in <project-name>/src/<package-name>/runner.py